MattiaRag/timemaproject/markdowns/part_1b.md

 ## Gene enrichment in R

 As input for gene enrichment in R, a properly formatted `.txt` document is necessary.
 It is composed of a first column indicating the orthogroup's name, and a second tab-delimited column composed of all comma-delimited GO terms assigned to the relative orthogroup.
 This can be performed through this [script](https://github.com/MattiaRag/timemaproject/blob/main/scripts/OMAoutput_formatting.sh) on the OMA output file.
+The computed file can be retrieved [here](https://github.com/MattiaRag/timemaproject/blob/main/intermediate_files/OMA_formatted.txt).